gla-rad/iala_ms2_maritime_service/source/guideline/annex-a.md

 </tr>
 <tr>
   <td><strong>Quality assurance</strong></td>
-  <td>The shore authority needs to have confidence that the navigation systems being used on board are operating correctly.
-Shore authorities need to be confident that the information which they receive from and send to the ship is correct.
-Shore authorities have a need to be capable of establishing effective communication with bridge teams and other shore users.</td>
+  <td><p>The shore authority needs to have confidence that the navigation systems being used on board are operating correctly.<p></p>Shore authorities need to be confident that the information which they receive from and send to the ship is correct.<p></p>Shore authorities have a need to be capable of establishing effective communication with bridge teams and other shore users.</p></td>
   <td>
     <ul>
       <li>Common maritime information/data structure</li>